 Rediscover the American president against whom all others are measured.

 In the Center for Education and Leadership, visitors explore the lasting effect Abraham Lincoln’s presidency—and its untimely end—have had on our country.

 The Center is located at 514 10th Street, NW, across the street from the theatre and adjacent to the Petersen House, where Lincoln died.

 Aftermath Gallery: Trace the immediate aftermath of Lincoln’s assassination.
 Follow the route of the Lincoln Funeral Train from Washington, D.C., to Springfield, IL.
 Learn about the hunt for John Wilkes Booth, and see a recreation of the Virginia tobacco barn where he was ultimately captured and killed.
 Read about the fates of the other conspirators.

 Legacy Gallery: Explore the evolving legacy of Lincoln and how he has been memorialized around the world.
 Watch a video on the Lincoln memorial and its importance in the civil rights movement.
 Learn how presidents from both sides of the aisle have been inspired by Lincoln’s words and ideas.
 View artifacts that show Lincoln’s evolution as a pop culture icon.
 See a video installation remixing Lincoln’s famous speeches that shows how his ideas still resonate today.

 Leadership Gallery: Ford’s Theatre hosts special exhibitions in this gallery space.
-From March 12 to July 31, 2013, the gallery will feature Lincoln and Leadership.
+Beginning July 1, 2015, the gallery will feature Lincoln and Leadership.
 This exhibition explores the qualities of good leadership through the lens of some of Abraham Lincoln’s key leadership principles and examines why Lincoln has remained relevant into the 21st century.

 A winding staircase and 34-foot tower of books about Lincoln, symbolizing that the last word about this great man will never be written.